DionneMaguire/maths-quizz/README.md

 I used https://ciaraosull.github.io/project-2-whack-a-mole/index.html to help understand modals and timers.
 I used slack to understand and code the timer.
 I used cork-swap/README to complete the forking and cloning ine deployment section.
+I used cloud converter to convert my images from png to webp.
+I used tinyPNG to compress all images.